-2 By comparison, of ADB's 22 developing member states in Asia, seven have Gini coefficients of around 0.4 or higher; the remainder have Gini coefficients of between 0.3 and 0.4.
+1 By comparison, of ADB's 22 Developing Member Countries Asia, seven have Gini coefficients of around 0.4 or higher; the remainder have Gini coefficients of between 0.3 and 0.4.
 Several Asian countries show greater levels of equality than Fiji, the most equal of the PICs.
 PNG, on the other hand, shows a greater level of inequality than any Asian country (ADB, 2007b).